top of page

 Bridle

 With a foil kite the bridle determines the entire characteristics of the kite.
 Because of its reflex profile the Falcon has the highest tensile forces on the A-lines, a little less on the B-lines, etc. It also clear that higher loads occur in the middle of the kite than at the wing tips.
 The line strengths in the bridle should therefore always be designed accordingly so that stronger lines can be found where high loads have to be carried.
-The graphic on the right shows which lines are used at which position.
-You can see how many different types of lines are being used.
+The illustration on the right uses the A-line level as an example to show which lines are used where.
+You can clearly see how many different types of lines are used.
 Very thin lines were used in order to generate as little air resistance as possible.
 Nevertheless we made a very conscious decision to use sheathed lines (Liros PPSLS) for the main carrying lines.
 This significantly minimizes the change in length of the lines during kite sessions, because no sand, salt, etc. can penetrate the line and thus almost no shortening occurs.
 Trimming is therefore only very rarely necessary.
 The top lines (the lines directly on the lower sail) are uncovered lines (Liros DC).
 There are only very few tensile loads on the respective line and these lines are only short in length, which means that only a very small change in length could result from this.
 The respective line levels are color-coded in the Falcon and make it easier to get an overview:

 A = red; B = yellow; C = blue; Z = orange.